 Instant access for parents

-We’ve now reached the point where real work is being performed on cell phones, up to and including feature films and bestselling novels.
+We’ve now reached the point where real work is being performed on smartphones, up to and including feature films and bestselling novels.
 Students can easily write assignments, shoot and edit photos, audio and video, and craft presentations, then share their work with the whole class via projector or Smartboard.
 Properly employed, today’s phones can be powerful tools for learning.

 Safety of digital devices

-Inappropriate contact and cyberbullying
+Exposure to inappropriate contact and cyberbullying

 The digital world can be dangerous.
 Not only are there predators, but students can sometimes be convinced to share compromising imagery.
 At the same time, some youngsters find themselves the targets of cyberbullying.
-Using phones in the classroom can inadvertently expose young people to these dangers -- the opposite of the goals of educators, who are traditionally devoted to the safety of their students.
+Using smartphones in the classroom can inadvertently expose young people to these dangers -- the opposite of the goals of educators, who are traditionally devoted to the safety of their students.